the-turing-way/the-turing-way/book/website/afterword/glossary.md

 A pattern rule is a rule that contains exactly one % character in the target, which can be used to match a part of a filename.

+### Persona

+A persona is the detail of an imaginary user or member, based on real-world observations and understandings of existing members or potential future members.

+### Persona canvas

+The persona canvas can be used to assemble all your responses in one place, share this tangible information of your mental model (abstract concepts from our thoughts) with your colleagues and create a common language to communicate about your community members, users, and contributors.

 ### Phony

 A phony target is one that doesn’t correspond to a file on the filesystem.
 A target is marked as phony by making it a prerequisite of the .PHONY target.